Is Skiing Hard or Easy? (Here’s The Truth)

 The best way to quickly accelerate learning processes when it comes to skiing is to go skiing with a buddy.
 That person needs to be a peer so that there are fun times together.
 Learn together, and if with a mate and things go wrong, then at least there is a backup.
 Backup to dig someone out of a hole, or to drag someone across some powder.

-On top of this, if there is mutual laughter among the wiping-out, at least there’s still fun.
-There will be no acknowledgment of how hard it has been to get to grips with the very basics, and by not fixating on mistakes results in a quicker learning curve.
+On top of this, if there is mutual laughter among the wiping-out, at least there's still fun.
+There will be no acknowledgment of how hard it has been to get to grips with the very basics and not fixating on mistakes results in a quicker learning curve.

 The other good thing about learning with a friend is comparing notes, figuring out together how some of the equipment works, and making better decisions on slopes, routes, and degrees of difficulty.
 When it comes to describing how hard it is to learn to ski, remember that the best skier out there is the one having the most fun.